SkyEye

 M80 A medium-size telescope can be used to observe this globular cluster.

-C75 This large open cluster is accessible through binoculars.
+C75 This large open cluster, also known as NGC 6124, is accessible through binoculars.